lakzhmy/BIMSC_Studio_HB1/README.md

 # BIMSC Studio HB1 — Lung Tower

+Hello People!
-A Vue 3 single-page application for architectural BIM project management, designed for the **Lung Tower** studio project at MACAD.
+This is a Vue 3 single-page application for architectural BIM project management, designed for the **Lung Tower** studio project at MACAD.
 The app supports three studio teams (Structure, Program, Data) with Google OAuth authentication, KPI tracking from live Google Sheets data, a Speckle-powered 3D BIM viewer, and an animated blob avatar identity system.

 ### Live App